Skip to main content

 Humming

 Humming is another simple yet powerful vocal warm-up.
-The movements can warm up vocal cords while improving breath control.
+The movements can warm up vocal cords or folds while improving breathing.

-The yawn-sigh technique is excellent when you need to soothe your vocal cords.
-Our coaches particularly use this technique when they feel their voices are tight or strained.
+The yawn-sigh technique is excellent for soothing your vocal folds.
+Our coaches particularly use this technique when their voices feel tight or exhausted.

 • Take a big yawn, which naturally opens your throat.